RuddyCh/P7-Groupomania/README.md

 1. 'git clone' this repo
 2. 'npm install'
-3. Rename the ".env development" file into ".env"
-4. This repo was tested with an online Planetscale MySQL database
+3. This repo was tested with an online Planetscale MySQL database
-5. 'npm run dev' for serv backend
+4. 'npm run dev' for serv backend

 ### How to use Prisma to interact with the DB